 driver license' means a person has a commercial driver license that is:

 (1) valid; (2) expired less than one year; or (3)

 suspended, but not

 But I wasn't driving commercially at the time of my arrest, so even though I have a CDL I can enter the diversion program . . . right?

 No. No CDL holder may enter the DUII diversion program regardless of whether or not they were driving commercially at the time of the arrest.

 Can I represent myself to enter the diversion program?

-Representing Clients in Multnomah County, Clackamas County, Washington County, Columbia County, Clatsop County, Tillamook County, and Yamhill County Courts as well as Lake Oswego, Beaverton, Gladstone, Canby, Scappoose, McMinnville, West Linn and Troutdale Municipal Courts.
+Representing Clients in Multnomah County, Clackamas County, Washington County, Columbia County, Clatsop County, Tillamook County, and Yamhill County Courts as well as Lake Oswego, Beaverton, Gladstone, Canby, Scappoose, McMinnville, West Linn, Astoria, and Troutdale Municipal Courts.

 Websites, including this one, provide general Oregon DUI information and processes but do not provide legal advice or create a lawyer / client relationship.
 General information cannot replace legal advice specific to your case, problem, or situation.
 Consult qualified Oregon attorneys for advice about any specific problem or DUI charge that you have.
 Oregon attorneys are governed by the Oregon Code of Professional Responsibility.
 This website may be considered an advertisement for services under the Code.
 Information contained in this website is believed to be accurate but is not warranted or guaranteed in any way.